 Ah, India.
 No words are indeed enough to describe its immense true beauty.
 From high landscapes to bone-chilling temples to spicy delicacies to monuments made by, of, and for love, India has a lot to offer.
+I found myself lucky to have been born here and witnessed most of its iconic destinations.

-Ready to delve into everything from its mesmerizing history to its dark side to unknown facts?
+So, are you ready to delve into everything from its mesmerizing history to its dark side to unknown facts?
 Then read on!

 It was constructed in honour of Mughal Emperor Shah Jahan’s wife Mumtaz Mahal, with work beginning in 1632 AD and finishing in 1648.

-A Little Backstory of their Iconic Story
+Let Me Tell You a Little Backstory of their Iconic Story

 In 1607, before becoming Mughal Emperor, Shah Jahan saw Mumtaz Mahal in one of the royal market booths.
 He was 15 years old at the time, known as Prince Khurram, and Mumtaz Mahal, 14, known as Arjumand Banu Baygam, whose biological father would eventually become Prime Minister.